WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20231208-implementation_plan_django_admin_moderator_access.md

 [See "Media moderation view" for rationale](#media-moderation-view)

-This is in two separate issues:
+This is in three separate issues:

 1. Create a new media view to replace the existing view